nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-for-salesforce.md

 The default behavior of Nuxeo Salesforce plugin is to bind the current Salesforce Object to a `Workspace` document type and the way the metadata are synchronized.
 This document type `Workspace` has a new facet `salesforce` to store the SF object id.

-Each time a SF user is displaying a SF object in his SF console, Nuxeo is going to create/retrieve the related workspace, listing all its children.&nbsp;
+Each time a SF user is displaying a SF object in his SF console, Nuxeo is going to create/retrieve the related workspace, listing all its children.

 ### Default Behavior

-The Automation operation script `javascript.FetchSFObject` can be overriden in order to bind the current Salesforce object to a specific document in Nuxeo.&nbsp;
+The Automation operation script `javascript.FetchSFObject` can be overriden in order to bind the current Salesforce object to a specific document in Nuxeo.

 {{#> panel type='code' heading='javascript.FetchSFObject'}}